bouba/fumoffu/README.md

 * Develop a cross-platform UI (Windows, OSX, Linux)
 * Easily and quickly package and deploy the application
 * Easily setup the development environment

+You can see a tutorial of a sample application made with this framework [here](http://github.com/bouba/fumoffu_example).

 * * *